-The CDC recommends that when your food is delivered, you inspect your package and take a close look at your box.
-Ensure there are no leaks or any damage to your package.
-If your food arrives at a temperature of 40° F or higher, notify the company you ordered the meal kit from and do not eat any of the food.
+The CDC also recommends that when your food is delivered, take a close look at the box.
+Make sure there are no leaks or any damage to the package.
+If your food arrives at a temperature of 40° F or higher, notify the company’s customer service number immediately and do not eat any of the food.

-Taking the measures to ensure you are safely preparing and consuming food will help prevent the chance of you or a loved one contracting a foodborne illness.
-If you are or a loved one are starting to show signs of a foodborne illness, contact your primary care physician immediately.
+Taking all these steps will help prevent the chance that you or a loved one contracts a foodborne illness.
+If you or a loved one start to show signs of a foodborne illness, contact your primary care physician immediately.

 Do you need a primary care physician?
 Visit pascackmedicalgroup.com.